How Your Vision Changes

 What You Can Do About Age-Related Vision Changes

 A healthy diet and wise lifestyle choices, such as not smoking, are your best natural defenses against vision loss as you age.
-Also, you need to have regular eye exams with a caring and knowledgeable optometrist or ophthalmologist.

 Be sure to discuss with your eye doctor all concerns you have about your eyes and vision.
 Tell him or her about any history of eye problems in your family, as well as any other health problems you may have.